multitudes/euler/README.md

 #and
 swift run euler 1 [-s]
 ```
 As you see it works from the command line and in Xcode.
+In Xcode you will need to edit the scheme to pass command line arguments.

-It can be compiled as executable with
+Also it can be compiled as executable with:

 ```bash
 swift build --configuration release cp .build/release/euler /usr/local/bin/euler
 ```

 We can now run our script from anywhere using just for instance `euler` with the arguments!